janispape/OptimalControl/README.md

 <img src="images/moon_lander_img.png" width="120">

 In this example the height and velocity of a spacecraft close to the moon is given.
-Intuitively it is clear, that we have to fire the rockets at the bottom of the carrier at some point to guarantee a smooth landing.
+Intuitively it is clear that we have to fire the rockets at the bottom of the carrier at some point to guarantee a smooth landing.
 We also want to minimise fuel use and the use of fuel affects the ODE governing our rocket (as the mass of it decreases).
 The details of the problem are given in Evans script on p.55.
 We use a discretisation approach